StarKRE22/Atomic/Docs/Elements/Actions/InlineAction.md

 ---

 ## 📌 Best Practice

+> `InlineAction` is ideal for creating actions for specific game objects using **lambda expressions**, making it easy to define custom behavior inline for events, commands, or reactive systems.

 Below is an example of creating a weapon that shoots bullets, manages ammo, and triggers a cooldown using `InlineAction`:

 ```csharp